Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

-We turn to the reproduction of natural images.
-We use the \texttt{SALICON} dataset \citep{jiang2015salicon} which provides a saliency map for each image that we use to produce a $\sigma$-map.
-Specifically, we set a saliency threshold above which points are declared to be high salience.
+We next consider natural images.
+We use the \texttt{SALICON} dataset \cite{jiang2015salicon} which provides a saliency map for each image that we use to produce a $\sigma$-map.
+Specifically, we set a saliency threshold above which points are declared to be \emph{high salience}.
 For such points we set $\sigma = 0$.
 For all other points $\sigma$ is proportional to the distance to the nearest high-salience point, with the proportionality constant determined by the constraint that the farthest points should have a $\sigma$ value on par with the width of the image.
 The choice of having $\sigma$ grow linearly with distance from the high saliency region is supported by studies of the HVS.
-There is both physiological~\citep{dumoulin2008population} and operational~\citep{freeman2011metamers} evidence that the size of the receptive fields in the HVS grows linearly with eccentricity.
+There is both physiological~\cite{dumoulin2008population} and operational~\cite{freeman2011metamers} evidence that the size of the receptive fields in the HVS grows linearly with eccentricity.
 If one seeks to produce images that are difficult for a human observer to easily distinguish, it is natural to match the pooling regions to the corresponding receptive fields when the gaze is focused on the high saliency region.
+We use the same feature set as in the previous experiment.

-The results are shown in Fig.~\ref{fig:exp3} and Fig.~\ref{fig:exp3_2}.
+The results are shown in Fig.~\ref{fig:exp4}.
 For images for which the non-salient regions are primarily textures, the reproductions are plausible replacements for the originals.
 In some other cases, the images appear to be plausible replacements if one focuses on high saliency regions, but not if one scrutinizes the entire image.
 This suggests that Wasserstein distortion can capture the discrepancy observed by a human viewer focused on high-saliency regions.